CastroForGeorgia/.github/profile/README.md

-# Andres Castro for the Working Class: Open Source Campaign
+# CastroForGeorgia for the Working Class: Open Source Campaign

-Welcome to the official GitHub Organization of **[CastroForGeorgia's campaign](https://andrescastro.us)**—an open-source effort dedicated to championing the rights, dignity, and prosperity of working families and marginalized communities.
+Welcome to the official GitHub Organization of **[Castro for Georgia](https://castroforgeorgia.com)**—an open-source effort dedicated to championing the rights, dignity, and prosperity of working families and marginalized communities.
 This organization houses our campaign’s digital tools, policy ideas, and collaborative projects aimed at building an inclusive and equitable future for all.

 ---